 Likewise, some historical interpretations refer to Africans as the third root of Mexican society; however, these positions think and reduce Afro-Mexicans to a past integrated into the mestizaje, as if in the present the African people and their communities did not have a presence throughout the extensive Mexican territory, as if they were not political subjects and rights that are part and contribute to our society.

-The complex relations that African populations established with other members of New Spanish society (European and indigenous); the obligations, rights and mobility that African slaves had; the place that Africans occupied in the social fabric; as well as their impact and contribution to the culture, economy and society of New Spain have been the subject of multiple analyses in order to better understand that forms of social stratification based on racism are not entirely part of the past and that history is constitutive of Mexican society, both in its rich cultural diversity and in its deep-rooted social inequalities.
+The complex relations that African populations established with other members of New Spanish society (European and indigenous); the obligations, rights, and mobility that African slaves had; the place that Africans occupied in the social fabric; as well as their impact and contribution to the culture, economy, and society of New Spain have been the subject of multiple analyses to better understand that forms of social stratification based on racism are not entirely part of the past and that history is constitutive of Mexican society, both in its rich cultural diversity and in its deep-rooted social inequalities.

 An example of these efforts is that undertaken by María Elisa Velázquez Gutiérrez, an important anthropologist and researcher on the history and culture of Mexicans of African descent.
 Velázquez Gutiérrez's publications include Mujeres de origen africano en la capital novohispana, siglos XVII y XVIII (2006); Juan Correa, mulato libre, maestro de pintor (1998); Mujeres africanas y afrodescendientes: experiencias de esclavitud y libertad en América Latina y África (2016); as well as Debates históricos contemporáneos: africanos y afrodescendientes en México (2011).